J-F-Liu/knowledge/src/Computer/vision.md

 The object-based camera calibration is performed by employing an object, such as 3D object, 2D pattern or 1D pattern with known coordinates, which is commonly used in off-line calibration for highperformance applications.

+### Camera Model

+Whenever adding a new term to our model, that term must describe an effect that is observable (compared to the precision of our measurements in practice).
+It doesn't make sense to add a term if it doesn't have an observable effect, as doing so would be a form of over-fitting.

 ### Homography matrix 单应矩阵

 We assume the plane of a calibration board is on $Z = 0$ of the world coordinate system.
 We have